 Excellent research laboratory facilities exist for the study of near surface processes, and the physics, chemistry, and thermodynamics of earth materials, as well as for geomatics (remote sensing, GIS and computer cartography).
 These facilities are supported by highly-qualified, full-time staff in laboratory instrumentation, cartography, and computing.
-The Maps, Data and Government Information Centre in our library houses an extensive collection of geomatics resources, including imagery, topographic and other geo-spatial data.
+Our library houses an extensive collection of geomatics resources, including imagery, topographic and other geo-spatial data.